16 Sources

 Copy Link

-The UN has taken direct aim at the AI industry's environmental opacity.
-Secretary-General António Guterres launched the AI Environmental Transparency Initiative during London Climate Action Week, demanding that AI firms measure and publicly disclose the full environmental costs of their operations
+The United Nations has taken a firm stance against the AI industry's lack of transparency, with Secretary-General António Guterres launching the AI Environmental Transparency Initiative during London Climate Action Week

 1